ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/plugins/triggers.markdown

 {CODE plugins_1_1@Server\Plugins.cs /}

 In the example above, we only let the owner of a document to read it.
 You can see that a Read trigger can deny the read to the user (returning an error to the user) or ignoring the read (hiding the presence of the document).
-You can also make decisions based on wheter that specific document was requested, or if the document was read as part of a query.
+You can also make decisions based on whether that specific document was requested, or if the document was read as part of a query.

 ### Example - Linking document on the server side